by Pierre Corneille

 Stratonice, confidant of Pauline

 Setting: the Roman province of Armenia (in modern-day Turkey)

 under the rule of Emperor Decius in the 3rd century

 Act One, Scene One

 NEARQUE: I don’t believe it!
 You let a woman’s dreams give you pause?
 Such trivial matters trouble your noble soul.
-Your heart, proved so often in battle, is now frightened by mere fantasy.
+Your heart, proven so often in battle, is now frightened by mere fantasy.

 POLYEUCTE: I know that it’s only a dream, nothing but a mist which vanishes in the morning.
 I shouldn’t pay it any attention, I admit.
 But you do not know what a woman is!
 You don’t know the power she has over my soul.
 After being so long under her spell, we’ve been married only a few weeks, and the fires of love have just been lit.
 Pauline is senseless with grief, fearing to see this death she’s dreamed up for me.
-She sets her tears against the plans I’ve made and begs that I not leave the house today.
+She begs that I not leave the house today.
 I dismiss her fear, but I must yield to her tears.
 Is time so pressing, Nearque?
 Must I be insensitive to the sighs of a beloved?
 Let us spare her anxiety by a slight delay in what we’ve planned.

 NEARQUE: But are you sure that you will have enough days or enough courage?
-God holds your very soul in His hand, but does He promise that your prayers will have the strength for this tomorrow?
+God holds your very soul in His hand, but does He promise that you will have the strength for your plans tomorrow?
 He is all righteous, but His grace does not always fall with the same success.
 After a time, slow progress may be lost.
 Grace leaves its arrow deep in the heart, but our hearts, grown hard, dismiss it and push it aside.
 Your desire to be baptized has already weakened.
 Due to a few fearful sighs, its flame flickers and may die out.